Wrapping of bubbled up reverts

 Rationale

-By including the called contract, raw revert bytes and additional context, developers can provide more detailed information about the failure.
+By including the called contract and function, raw revert bytes and additional context, developers can provide more detailed information about the failure.
 Additionally, by standardizing the way reverts are bubbled up, it also enables nested bubbled up reverts where multiple reverts thrown by different contracts can be followed recursively.
 The reverts can also be parsed and handled by tools like Etherscan and Foundry to further enhance the readability and debuggability of smart contract interactions, as well as facilitating better error handling practices in general.

 Backwards Compatibility